-Here are some aftercare tips to prevent irritation, chaffing, redness, inflammation, or other adverse effects of waxing.
+Here are some aftercare tips to prevent irritation, chafing, redness, inflammation, or other adverse effects of waxing.

 - Try a cold compress to relieve irritation, redness, bumps, and swelling down there.
 Some people also recommend applying aloe vera, but ensure you consult the esthetician before using any ingredient on your waxed skin.

-- Wear loose clothing to prevent chaffing and further irritation.
+- Wear loose clothing to prevent chafing and further irritation.

 - Do not use any deodorants, perfumes, or dyes down there.
-They contain alcohol and harsh chemicals that may cause itchiness.
+They contain alcohol and harsh chemicals that may cause itchiness and irritation.